<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=1356</guid>

-<description><![CDATA[<p>In my last post I talked about some of the bread I made in 2010 and said I was going to challenge myself to make a different loaf each week in 2011.
-To make its a bit more fun I decided to select two of my bread baking books and I&#8217;m going to bake my way through them both but in a RANDOM manner.</p> <p>Here&#8217;s the rules I&#8217;ve set myself:</p> I must select the bread to be baked randomly, using either a random number generator or by asking for numbers from people on Twitter.
-If the selected page doesn&#8217;t have [...]<p>Continue reading <a href="http://withknifeandfork.com/2011-bread-experiments-rules">2011 bread experiments &#8216;the rules&#8217;</a></p>]]></description>
+<description><![CDATA[In my last post I talked about some of the bread I made in 2010 and said I was going to challenge myself to make a different loaf each week in 2011.
+To make its a bit more fun I decided to select two of my bread baking books and I&#8217;m going to bake my &#8230; <a href="http://withknifeandfork.com/2011-bread-experiments-rules" class="more-link">Continue reading <span class="screen-reader-text">2011 bread experiments &#8216;the rules&#8217;</span></a>]]></description>

 <content:encoded><![CDATA[<p>In my last post I talked about some of the bread I made in 2010 and said I was going to challenge myself to make a different loaf each week in 2011.
 To make its a bit more fun I decided to select two of my bread baking books and I&#8217;m going to bake my way through them both but in a RANDOM manner.</p>